dhimas-sirclo/theroadwarrior/ADRs/00-use-of-microservices.md

 # ADR 00.
-Use of Google Cloud Platform
+Use of Microservices Architectural Style

 ## Status